edwinbosire/TinderGram/README.md

 ##Notes:

 Its still in developmentment.
-I will upload a gif soon.
+It fully work.

 ![cards](/tinderGramDemo.gif "Cards View")